 A debate is initiated by a member of the House of Commons proposing a motion1.
 After the motion has been made it is proposed from the chair and is then open to debate.
 All speeches must be relevant to the proposition or to an amendment which the member speaking wishes to move.
 When an amendment has been moved it is likewise proposed from the chair.
-A debate is terminated by the question being put from the chair, unless the motion or amendment is, with the unanimous leave of the House, withdrawn by the member who moved it
+A debate is terminated by the question being put from the chair, unless the motion or amendment is, with the unanimous leave of the House, withdrawn by the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.